Senior Lecturer in Media, Film and Television

 Her current research project explores the history, ethics, narrative forms and visual style of biographical television drama.
 She is working towards a monograph on the subject, with the working title Broadcasting Biography: Real Lives in Television Drama.

-Hannah is the department’s head of postgraduate studies.
+Hannah is the department’s postgraduate research coordinator.

 Hannah is interested in supervising PhDs on any subject in these areas